-In other words, the 483s will not be relenting.
+In other words, the 483s and warning letters will not be relenting.

-The categories of Devices and Drugs received the second- and third-most 483 warning letters, behind only Food.
+The categories of Devices and Drugs received the second- and third-most 483s, behind only Food.
 What’s the major cause?
-While “lack of or inadequate procedures” is the most frequently cited issue in the Devices and Drugs categories, issues related to data integrity were responsible for a significant portion of the letters in 2019.
+While “lack of or inadequate procedures” is the most frequently cited issue in the Devices and Drugs categories, issues related to data integrity were responsible for a significant portion of 483s in 2019.

 Companies that can identify, remediate, and prevent data integrity issues will have a distinct advantage over those that continue to let data and procedures go unchecked.

-5 Ways to Address Data Integrity and Process Issues to Minimize 483 Warning Letters
+5 Ways to Address Data Integrity and Process Issues to Minimize 483s and Warning Letters

-In our in-depth white paper, we explore five strategies that pharmaceutical, medical device, and biologics manufacturers can employ to reduce the risk of 483 warning letters related to data integrity.
+In our in-depth white paper, we explore five strategies that pharmaceutical, medical device, and biologics manufacturers can employ to reduce the risk of 483s and warning letters related to data integrity.
 Our suggestions include:

 - Get strict about maintaining device history records